open-pioneer/trails-starter/docs/RepositoryGuide.md

-├── .gitignore              -- Lists files ignored by git ├── .npmrc                  -- pnpm configuration file ├── .prettierrc             -- Prettier configuration file ├── .syncpackrc.cjs         -- Syncpack configuration file
-├── package.json            -- Dependencies of the root package (mostly development tools) ├── pnpm-lock.yaml          -- Package manager lockfile
+├── .gitignore              -- Lists files ignored by git ├── .npmrc                  -- pnpm configuration file ├── .prettierrc             -- Prettier configuration file ├── package.json            -- Dependencies of the root package (mostly development tools) ├── pnpm-lock.yaml          -- Package manager lockfile
-├── pnpm-workspace.yaml     -- Workspaces configuration file for pnpm
-├── tsconfig.json           -- Main TypeScript configuration file for code that runs in the browser ├── tsconfig.node.json      -- Additional TypeScript configuration file for files running in Node ├── typedoc.base.json       -- TypeDoc configuration that is used as a base for the TypeDoc configuration in the packages
+├── pnpm-workspace.yaml     -- Workspaces configuration file for pnpm, also includes the dependency catalog ├── tsconfig.json           -- Main TypeScript configuration file for code that runs in the browser ├── tsconfig.node.json      -- Additional TypeScript configuration file for files running in Node ├── typedoc.base.json       -- TypeDoc configuration that is used as a base for the TypeDoc configuration in the packages